 Pea Protein—Everything You Need to Know

 Theses days, walking down a protein powder aisle can be overwhelming.
-There are proteins made from whey, casein and egg whites that surround you, as do a plethora of plant-based protein options such as pea protein, soy, rice, and of course, those extreme-looking protein powders that claim they will turn you into the incredible hulk.
+There are proteins made from whey, casein and egg whites that surround you, as do a plethora of plant-based protein options such as pea protein, soy protein, rice protein, and of course, those extreme-looking protein powders that claim they will turn you into the incredible hulk.
+If you are looking to learn more about pea protein, you have come to the right place.
+Continue reading below to learn everything you need to know about pea protein, how pea protein compares to other proteins, why pea protein is better than whey protein, and much more.

 So Which Protein Powder Do You Choose?